In The Bronx, Oldest Public Golf Course In America

 The timber-framed clubhouse evokes Vanny's Edwardian roots with vintage golf photos, including action shots of old-time champions Harry Vardon and Jim Barnes.

-The pro-shop sells Vanny-themed golf shirts in addition the usual golf accoutrements, and a grill-minibar is open for those who want to relax with food and drinks after coming off the 18-hole challenge.
+The pro-shop sells Vanny-themed golf shirts in addition to the usual golf accoutrements, and a grill-minibar is open for those who want to relax with food and drinks after coming off the 18-hole challenge.

 A patio in the back, which can be rented out for parties, looks out to the picturesque Van Cortlandt Lake.
 The park’s extensive walking paths, hiking trails, and playing fields are just steps away from the clubhouse.